Monday, October 14, 2024

 * See, for example, the paid-vacation films Croc (2007) and/or Amphibious 3D (2010).
 But in all likelihood, within the US of Abnormality itself, and unlike in Old Europe, Ziering is probably a "bigger" name than either Michael Madsen or Michael Paré.

-Zombie Tsunami might have been a better title, alliteration-wise, but Zombie Tidal Wave could well be a small nod to a much earlier cult film that also features undead rising from tropic waters, Shock Waves (1977).
+The a.k.a title Zombie Tsunami might be a better title, alliteration-wise, but Zombie Tidal Wave could well be a small nod to a much earlier cult film that also features undead rising from tropic waters, namely Shock Waves (1977).
 Director Ferrante, who has among his earliest film credits a brief appearance in the less-than-laudable zombie movie The Dead Hate the Living!
 (2000), fills ZTW with an occasional nod to that and other "classics" of the genre (a music group appears named The Fulcis, after the director of Zombie [1979], for example, and elsewhere there is a boat propeller scene that easily trumps the scene it refers to in Zombie Holocaust a.k.a.
 Dr Butcher MD [1980]) that it is almost a surprise that he didn't manage to have a character say something along the lines of "They're coming to get you, [Name of Choice]."

 But for whatever allusions might be found in ZTW to earlier movies, and despite the movie's ridiculous title and basic premise, the flashes of camp and the occasional off-the-wall idea or ironic scene, as already mentioned, much of the movie plays out pretty much like a serious zombie flick.
 The result is a slightly schizophrenic zombie movie that is in no way a highpoint of the genre but that will more than satisfy the average zombie-flick fan, particularly since ZTW is surprisingly gory for a contemporary genre film, television or not.
 (That said, ZTW is surprisingly gory primarily when the scene involves the blue-skinned and blue-blooded zombies and not the red-blooded, turned-by-bite zombies; particularly the latter rely on bad CGI.)